CyberMonitor/orquestra-docs/v1/content/tutorials/simulate-h2-with-vqe.md

 * Log in to Quantum Engine by running `qe login -e <your-email> -s <quantum-engine-uri>` in your terminal.
 Contact support to register your email and/or receive the `quantum-engine-uri`.

-* Submit your `hartree-fock-workflow.zqwl` by running `qe submit workflow <path/to/workflow/hartree-fock-workflow.zqwl>`
+* Submit your `hartree-fock-workflow.yaml` by running `qe submit workflow <path/to/workflow/hartree-fock-workflow.yaml>`

 This will return the workflow ID that corresponds to that particular execution of your workflow.
 The output will look like:
 ```Bash